The EYFS Curriculum

 Four guiding principles shape our early years setting:

-We work in partnership with parents and/or carers to promote the learning and development of all children in our care and to ensure they are ready for school.
+We work in partnership with families to promote the learning and development of all children in our care and to ensure they are ready for school.
 The learning and development requirements are informed by the best available evidence on how children learn and reflect the broad range of skills, knowledge and attitudes children need as foundations for good future progress.
 Early years providers must guide the development of children's capabilities with a view to ensuring that children in our care complete the EYFS ready to benefit fully from the opportunities ahead of them.

 There are seven areas of learning and development.
 All areas are important and inter-connected.
 Three areas are particularly crucial for igniting children's curiosity and enthusiasm for learning and for building their capacity to learn, form relationships and thrive.
 These three areas, the prime areas are: